-After leave has been scheduled in accordance with the foregoing, employees may trade or reschedule previously scheduled or unscheduled leave days with the prior approval of the Battalion Chief or his designee.
-Ordinarily, requests to trade or reschedule a leave day will be granted if it will not result in more than the designated number of employees being scheduled off and the manning requirements outlined immediately above are maintained.
+After leave has been scheduled in accordance with the foregoing, and all employees have exhausted their leave allotment or waived any additional picks, the calendar is closed.
+Employees may trade or reschedule previously scheduled or unscheduled leave days with the prior approval of the Battalion Chief or his designee.

-If open slots on the Leave Calendar exist after all employees have completed their picks and the shift is staffed at the authorized level, the open slots will remain available to employees with available leave time (subject to the Bubble Days provisions, if applicable), provided, however, that an employee newly assigned or returning to the shift (e.g., through shift change, newly hired, or military leave), has priority selection of the open slots.
+If open slots on the Leave Calendar exist after and staffing of 24 is achieved, the open slots will remain available on a first-come, first served basis to employees with available leave time or to reschedule previously scheduled leave days (subject to the Bubble Days provisions, if applicable), provided, however, that an employee newly assigned or returning to the shift (e.g., through shift change, newly hired, or military leave), has priority selection of the open slots.
 When more than one employee is newly assigned or returning to shift, the Deputy Chief or his designee shall administer the selection process for open slots.
-When the Shift Commander determines the day is available for scheduling, he/she shall provide notice to the shift.
-At that time, those with available leave time will be able to request slots based on a continuation of the current year's vacation pick rotation.